14morpheus14/circuits/README.md

 # COCO's Collection of Circuits

 **COCO** stands for *Collaborative Oblivious Computation for Orthogonal Authentication*.
 This collection of circuits is named in dedication to **Divya Jyoti Das** (alias: *Coco*), whose unwavering support and encouragement made this work possible.
+Currently, COCO Auth in itself does not utilize these circuits as we do not intend to consider email or SMS-based two-factor authentication due to privacy and security concerns.
+We recognize that such methods may still introduce potential points of failure and risk of privacy leaks, as a malicious authenticator could log personally identifiable information (PII) in the sender’s email or SMS account.
+However, this repository has been provided to support possible future policy changes or to facilitate secure multiparty computations within COCO Auth as required.
+Thus, consider this a comprehensive repository of circuits that may serve future needs, and may constantly keep updating.

 ## Dependency Folders